 Pupil's name: Date of birth: Class/Form:

-Date & time of incident: Date & time
+Date & time of incident: Date & time (of writing):

-Date & time of incident: (of writing):

-Name (print): Job ti tle:
+Name (print): tle:

-Signature:

 Record the following factually: Nature of

 concern, e.g. disclosure, change in

 behaviour, demeanour, appearance,

 injury, witnesses etc (please include as

 much detail in this section as possible

 Remember - the quality of your

 information will inform the level of

 intervention initiated Attach additional

 sheets if necessary

 What is the pupil's perspective?

 Professional opinion, where relevant

 (how and why might this have

 happened?)

 Any other relevant information Previous

 concerns etc (distinguish between fact

 and opinion)

 Note actions, including names of anyone

 to whom your information was passed

 and when